portolucas/kmeanscluster/README.md

 Sixth, go plot the graphs and centroids.
 What is a centroid?
 Centroid is like a grouping point or gravity point.
 There are you clusters.

 Seventh, we need know how much we go it right.
-Calinski and Harabaz Score can help we.
+Calinski and Harabaz Score can help us.

 Twitter: @feedlucas